The Free Software Life Style

 2. Nobody eats respect or good will.

-Self-respect and others, as well as an attitude of goodwill, are properties observed in people with a high personal development, cultivated throughout their growth process.
+Self-respect and to others, as well as an attitude of goodwill, are properties observed in people with a high personal development, cultivated throughout their growth process.

 You can not eat a property, just as satisfying a basic need like eating, is not conditioned to deny these personal attitudes.